 - Organise walks to start from a station or offer a lift from the nearest station to the start point so those without transport can attend.
 We have received a lot of feedback that lack of transportation prevents many people attending.

-- Attach the “Women” group to your event to indicate you know a woman will be attending.
+- Attach the “Women” group to your event to indicate you know that one or more women will be attending.
 More women will then be attracted as they will have female company.
 Make sure all the women in your group know about this so they can tell you when to add the group flag.

-- Put the event report and photos onto Facebook to spread the word.
+- Put the event report and photos onto social media to spread the word.

 - Always ensure the event is introduced, the people attending are greeted and any newcomers are welcomed.